1971 AMPEG SVT

 Ampeg of Linden, NJ was sold to the Magnavox company on November 12 1971, where it became part of the Selmer division.

-Other 1971 SVT characteristics: "Blueline" silkscreened graphics with detail etched into the metal, two channels, small black "D shaft" knobs with silver tops, black plastic tone adjustment rocker switches, two metal power switches (with at least one black), small round red power light, silver grille cloth, preamp mounted underneath box top, exposed plastic fan, two prong power cord and outlet, fuse, 4 pin XLR speaker cable and jack, four metal cord wraps, black painted chassis, (3) black transformers: power, filament and output, 6550 power tubes, circuit boards, capacitors, CTS potentiometers with metal "D shafts", two vinyl handles, smooth vinyl covering, usually a black painted wooden box, tube chart sticker, manila envelope containing schematic, six rubber feet, eight chassis connector bolts, CTS speakers, 8x10 inch speaker cabinet with unpainted face and metal bullseye logo, three handles and matching dolly, literature.
+Other 1971 SVT characteristics: "Blueline" silkscreened graphics with detail etched into the metal, two channels, small black "D shaft" knobs with silver tops, black plastic tone adjustment rocker switches, two metal power switches (with at least one black), small round red power light, silver grille cloth, preamp mounted underneath box top, exposed plastic fan, two prong power cord and outlet, fuse, 4 pin XLR speaker cable and jack, four metal cord wraps, black painted chassis, (3) black transformers: power, filament and output, 6550 power tubes, circuit boards, capacitors, CTS potentiometers with metal "D shafts", two vinyl handles, smooth vinyl covering, usually a black painted wooden box, tube chart sticker, manila envelope containing schematic, six rubber feet, eight chassis connector bolts, 8x10 inch speaker cabinet with unpainted face, metal bullseye logo, three handles, CTS speakers and matching dolly, literature.

 1971 serial numbers were stamped into the chassis, seen through a "cutout" in the middle of the removable back panel.
 The cutout was located between the standby switch and the external amp jack.
 Serial numbers on the speaker cabinet were stamped into a metal plate on the back.
 Ampeg serial number dating is undocumented and very difficult.
 Some examples of 1971 SVT serial numbers are 10254x and 10590x.
 For more precise dating cross reference the serial number with the amplifier's transformer, potentiometer, capacitor and speaker codes.